thefisk/blog/content/posts/goodbye-heroku-hello-appliku.md

 On top of this, each worker process (in Heroku speak, "Dynos") carried individual monthly costs.
 So by having a web server process _and_ a Celery worker, that meant twice the dyno costs - had I separated out Celery Beat (as is best practice), that would have incurred a third cost.
 That's before you take into account costs for Redis and PostGres...so you can see why, for small projects, costs can quickly escalate.

 What I will see in Heroku's defence, is that their PostGres plans were actually quite competitive and one of the reasons I stuck with them after the free tier was killed.
+Heroku, once upon a time, was the darling of Django devs - it did undeniably make deployments easy, but are there better solutions in 2025?

 ### Self Hosting is a Nightmare Though